Probing the dichotomy between Yu-Shiba-Rusinov and Majorana bound states via conductance, quantum noise and $\Delta_T$ noise: Theory

-When the time between electron collisions (electron's elastic scattering time, $\varrho_e$) is significantly longer than the spin-flipper's relaxation time ($\varrho_{sf}$), i.e., $\varrho_e \gg \varrho_{sf}$, the spin-flipper rapidly flips its spin before encountering the next incoming electron, as illustrated in Fig.~\ref{fig:avgm}.
-This rapid relaxation implies that the magnetic moment ($m$) for spin associated with a particular spin of the spin-flipper ($S$) fluctuates \cite{mohapatra2023spin}.
-To accurately calculate any transport property, we take the average over all possible values of $m$.
-We consider four scenarios based on the incident electron's spin (up or down) and the spin-flipper's configuration (aligned or anti-aligned with the incident electron's spin).
-Four possible scenarios are an up-spin incident electron interacting with spin-flipper with spin $S=m$ is denoted as spin-configuration 1, or with $S \neq m$ is denoted as spin-configuration 2.
-Similarly, an electron with a down-spin incident from the left side of the normal metal interacting with spin-flipper at interface $x=0$ for $S \neq -m$ is denoted as spin-configuration 3 and scenario with for $S = -m$ is represented as spin-configuration 4, see Fig. \ref{fig:avgm}.
-Next, we discuss the charge current, spin-polarised quantum noise, and charge $\mathcal{D}_T$ noise in a NsfNIS junction.
+When the time between electron collisions (electron's elastic scattering time, $\rho_e$) is significantly longer than the spin-flipper's relaxation time ($\rho_{sf}$), i.e., $\rho_e \gg \rho_{sf}$, the spin-flipper rapidly flips its spin before encountering the next incoming electron, as illustrated in Fig.~\ref{fig:avgm}.
+This rapid relaxation implies that the magnetic moment ($m$) for spin associated with a particular spin of the spin-flipper ($\Sigma$) fluctuates \cite{pal2018yu, pal2023honing}.
+Four possible scenarios are an up-spin incident electron interacting with spin-flipper with spin $\Sigma=m$ is denoted as spin-configuration 1, or with $\Sigma \neq m$ is denoted as spin-configuration 2.
+Similarly, an electron with a down-spin incident from the left side of the normal metal interacting with spin-flipper at interface $x=0$ for $\Sigma \neq -m$ is denoted as spin-configuration 3 and scenario with for $\Sigma = -m$ is represented as spin-configuration 4, see Fig. \ref{fig:avgm}. {We calculate for each configuration the charge/spin conductance, spin polarized quantum noise, and spin polarized $\Delta_T$ noise, then average over the four configurations.
+Next, we discuss the charge/spin current, charge/spin conductance, spin polarized quantum noise and spin polarized $\Delta_T$ noise in a N-sf-N-I-S junction. {Configurations 1 and 4 yield identical results because spin-flip scattering is absent in both cases, and the amplitudes corresponding to each scattering process are the same up to a phase factor, resulting in identical probabilities.
+Likewise, configurations 2 and 3 also produce identical results, as both involve spin-flip scattering, and the associated scattering amplitudes are again equivalent up to a phase factor, leading to the same probabilities.
+Therefore, it is sufficient to analyze only configurations 1 and 2, without explicitly considering configurations 3 and 4.
+As a result, our four-configuration analysis can be effectively reduced to just two configurations. }}